cchristensen-sz/IdentityProofing/README.md

 Identity Proofing can be initiated in 2 different ways

 1. During Registration
+2.
-2. During the lifecycle of an active profile.
+3. During the lifecycle of an active profile

+Verification will always occur via interaction with one of the external collaboration portals (NEAccess).

 ## Troubleshooting